yaceno/PatriotCTF-2023/Patchwork/README.md

 ![i2](patchwork_chall.png)
 ## Exploitation

-We open the file with gdb
+We open the file with gdb and then disassemble the main function which is often the most interesting function in reverse challenges.

 `gdb ./patchwork`